Infant mortality and health inequalities

 Those with visitor visas are exempt, as are certain other groups such as asylum seekers.
 Healthcare workers get an exemption, or a refund, under a policy introduced during the height of the coronavirus pandemic in 2020.
 In addition, people applying for certain family and human visas can get an exemption (‘waiver’) if they can prove they cannot afford to pay.

-An calculator to work out how much the surcharge will cost is available on the Government website, alongside other practical information.
+An calculator to work out how much the surcharge will cost is available on the gov.uk website, alongside other practical information.

-The Government raised £1.7 billion in gross surcharge revenue in 2022/23, and £5.1 billion since it was introduced in 2015.
+The government raised over £1.7 billion in gross surcharge revenue in 2023/24, and £6.9 billion since it was introduced in 2015.
 Funds are transferred to the health departments in England, Scotland, Wales and Northern Ireland but there is no central record of how much is spent on the NHS specifically.

 Government policy is to charge an amount equivalent to the estimated average cost of providing healthcare to migrants.
-The Department of Health and Social Care has estimated this as £1,036 per person per year; the proposed increase reflects this calculation.
+In 2023 the Department of Health and Social Care estimated this as £1,036 per person per year; the February 2024 increase reflects this calculation.

 The surcharge has been controversial since its inception.